audioxide/data/data/posts/20210426-articles-artist-friendly-alternatives-to-spotify-et-al.md

 ![SoundCloud music streaming logo](article-images/spotify-alternatives-soundcloud.png "SoundCloud logo")

-[SoundCloud] is likely the biggest name to move towards a more user-centric model.
+[SoundCloud](https://soundcloud.com/) is likely the biggest name to move towards a more user-centric model.
 In March of 2021 [the company announced it was moving towards a ‘fan-powered’ royalty system](https://www.theverge.com/2021/3/2/22309090/soundcloud-artist-stream-pay-listener-fan-royalties), meaning artists’ earnings would now directly reflect the number of listens they receive.
-Before that SoundCloud had a Spotify-esque old model in which money was put into a giant, mysterious pool and distributed at the platorm’s discretion.
+Before that SoundCloud had a Spotify-esque old model in which money was put into a giant, mysterious pool and distributed at the platform’s discretion.
 The new model is much more direct.
 If you listen to three artists during the month, all your money will go to those three artists.

 Although SoundCloud stopped short of a guaranteed per-stream royalty rate, their step was still positive - one the rest of the industry will likely be watching with interest.
 If you’re a vote-with-your-wallet kind of consumer, SoundCloud may be an especially good option.
 If SoundCloud can make ethical music streaming work then the idea’s time on the fringes could be over.